sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Sometimes you flip over a wound card and must lose a Stamina point.
 See the [Combat chapter](#combat).

+Wound cards are not used in the One-Shot Campaign, so you can skip these instructions when you start playing a longer campaign.

 ## Other flip complications: Teamwork Flip

 Before a flip is executed, if other players have characters in the same